Laurie Santos [website] [cv]

 Laurie is the director of the Comparative Cognition Laboratory and the Canine Cognition Center at Yale.
 She received her A.B. in Psychology and Biology from Harvard University in 1997 and her Ph.D. in Psychology from Harvard in 2003.
 She is an Associate Professor in the Department of Psychology.

 Michael graduated from Yale University in 2014 with a B.A. in Anthropology.
-He worked in the Canine Cognition Center for a year prior to starting as the Canine Cognition Center manager.
-(Pictured with Roxy during CCC 2014 Howl-oween).
+He worked in the Canine Cognition Center for a year prior to starting as the Canine Cognition Center manager and is interested in how domestication has shaped dogs’ perceptions and sensory use.
+(Pictured with Tuna, a CCC participant).

 Molly is interested in human-animal interaction (HAI) and animal-assisted therapy.
 Specifically, Molly is interested in how HAI may be used to promote mentalizing development in children with autism, as well as to provide efficient and engaging treatments for a range of populations.
 At the Canine Cognition Lab, Molly is exploring how people think about and interact with their pets.
 Before coming to Yale in 2013, Molly graduated from Tufts University with a B.A. in child development and psychology.